thatsus/laravel-better-bind/README.md

 # Example Test

-In this example we expect the `Dog::bark` method to create a `Sound` object with the value 'bark' for the constructor's `$sound` parameter.
-We use the `appInstance` method from BetterBind to provide the mock to the code.
+In this example we expect the `Dog::bark` method to create a `Sound` object with itself as the value for the constructor's `$animal` parameter.

+First, we use the `appInstance` method from BetterBind to provide the mock to the code.
+Then we capture the `$params` argument and check at the end that it has the parameter values we expect.

 ```php
 class DogTest extends TestCase